 Tall Cabinet Height

-The preferred height for tall cabinets is 2100mm with a standard depth of 600mm.
-The height of the cabinet can be altered and determined by adding up the floor cabinet height, benchtop thickness, splashback and wall cabinet heights.
+The preferred height for tall or pantry cabinets is 2100mm with a standard depth of 600mm.
+The height of the cabinet can be determined by adding up the floor cabinet height, benchtop thickness, splashback and wall cabinet heights.
 This will ensure the tall cabinet sits at the same height as the rest of the cabinetry.

 Kitchen Measurement Video